-Unfortunately, there are no details listed here on how this is done.
+Unfortunately, there are currently no details listed here on how this is done.

 Refer to http://wiki.synchro.net/howto:dosemu for general setup information.

 It has been observed that YT runs stably on Windows 2000 (or similar NT-based OS).

 So, if practical, consider running YT on its own dedicated hardware running Windows 2000, and install a lightweight BBS software package like GameSrv (any pre-2016 version).
 Then, on your main BBS system, configure your YT door so that it connects to the second system via RLogin, which then executes the game when connected.
 To the user, it will appear as though it's all running under one roof.

 Steve Bennett over at Slinky's Place BBS (telnet://slinkybbs.com) has done extensive experimentation in this area.
 He took these ideas and set up what he dubbed Yankee Trader Game Server (YTGS), hosting several different YT games.

 Steve decided to decommission and repurpose the server he used to run YTGS effective August 1, 2021.
 Prior to its removal, it ran reliably for approximately one year.